Inist-CNRS/ezmaster/README.md

 ### Dockerfile modifications

 - Your application must have a web server (mandatory).
-- Your application can use a json config and a data folder (optional)
+- Your application can use a json or text configuration file and a data folder (optional)

 For example your dockerfile could look like this one:
 ```shell